st3penta/golden-container/README.md

 # golden-container

-Trivial definition of a multi-arch image build (amd64/arm64) in compliance with Enterprise Contract policy.
+Trivial definition of a multi-arch image build (amd64/arm64) in compliance with Conforma policy.

 The latest released image is available at `quay.io/konflux-ci/ec-golden-image:latest`.